 Conductor Ingo Metzmacher has distinguished himself through his innovative programming and profound dedication to twentieth and twenty-first century music; to make the new sound familiar and to make the familiar sound new has been Metzmacher’s focus since the beginning of his career.

-Highlights of recent seasons include new productions of operas by Luigi Nono, Bernd Alois Zimmermann, Sir Harrison Birtwistle, and Wolfgang Rihm at the Salzburg Festival, as well as Wagner Der Ring des Nibelungen at the Geneva Opera and a new production of Shostakovich The Nose at the Royal Opera House, Covent Garden.
-Metzmacher has conducted at the great international opera houses including Zurich Opera House, Teatro Real, La Scala, Opéra de Paris, and the Grand Théâtre de Genève, and the Berlin and Vienna State Operas.
+Highlights of recent seasons include new productions of operas by Luigi Nono, Bernd Alois Zimmermann, Sir Harrison Birtwistle, and Wolfgang Rihm at the Salzburg Festival, Wagner Der Ring des Nibelungen at the Geneva Opera and Shostakovich The Nose at the Royal Opera House, Covent Garden and Lady Macbeth of Mtsenk in Paris as well as the world premiere of Johannes Maria Staud’s Die Weiden at the Vienna State Opera and the French premiere of Rihm’s Jakob Lenz at the Festival d'Aix-en-Provence.
+Metzmacher has conducted at the great international opera houses including Zurich Opera House, Teatro Real, La Scala, Opéra de Paris, and the Grand Théâtre de Genève, and the Berlin State Operas.
 He has conducted leading orchestras such as the Berlin Philharmonic, Vienna Philharmonic, Concertgebouw Orchestra, Chicago Symphony Orchestra, Czech Philharmonic, Russian National Orchestra, Orchestre de Paris, London Philharmonic and the BBC Symphony orchestras.

 From 2007 to 2010, Metzmacher was Chief Conductor and Artistic Director of the DSO.
 His thematic concert cycles during this time, entitled 'From the German Soul', 'Breakthrough 1909', and 'Temptation', as well as a series of Casual Concerts, made a lasting impact on Berlin’s music life.
 Various tours led him and the orchestra through Europe and Southeast Asia.